-1Note that quantifying the tax burden using forward-looking measures goes back to the seminal contribution of King and Fullerton (1984) and was substantially advanced by Devereux and Griffith (1998b) as well as Devereux and Griffith (2003).
+&lt;sup>2Note that quantifying the tax burden using forward-looking measures goes back to the seminal contribution of King and Fullerton (1984) and was substantially advanced by Devereux and Griffith (1998a) as well as Devereux and Griffith (2003).
 So-called backward-looking measures (calculated as taxes paid relative to pre-tax profit), in contrast, not only fail to capture current and future investment incentives but are also prone to severe endogeneity concerns as both taxes paid and pre-tax profit may be driven by tax-planning decisions of a firm (Devereux and Griffith, 2002).
+For an extensive overview over different backward-looking measures, see Janský (2023).

-incentive effects from tax law.
-Most previous studies do not account for country-industry heterogeneity, but instead calculate FLETRs using identical financing and asset structures for all countries and industries, often due to a lack of adequate data.2 Our analysis shows that disregarding country-industry-level heterogeneity for calculating FLETRs leads to a systematic measurement error.
+tax-deductible and depreciation allowances differ between asset categories.
+In other words, using country-industry-level financing and asset weights allows us to correctly capture the general heterogeneity in investment incentives that a country's tax code implicitly offers to the different industries.
+At the same time, as our FLETRs rely on typical country-industry-specific weights, we ensure that tax measures are exogenous and primarily capture incentive effects from tax law.
+Most previous studies do not account for country-industry heterogeneity, but instead calculate FLETRs using identical financing and asset structures for all countries and industries, often due to a lack of adequate data.
+Our analysis shows that disregarding country-industry-level heterogeneity for calculating FLETRs leads to a systematic measurement error.
+Moreover, the country-industry-year-specific effective tax rates allow us to uncover the heterogeneous impact of homogeneous tax policy changes on different industries, firm-groups and country-specific contexts.

-Regarding the country-industry-specific financing structures, we aggregate firm-entity level data from Bureau van Dijk's Orbis database.
+With respect to the country-industry-specific financing structures, we aggregate firmentity level data from Bureau van Dijk's Orbis database.
 For the calculation of the countryindustry-specific asset structures, we distinguish a total of seven different asset types for which we derive weights from the EUKLEMS & INTANProd database and Orbis.
 If these data sources are not available for country-industry combinations or do not provide sufficient information, we impute the financing and asset structures using Predictive Mean Matching (PMM), which we run on extensive sets of both country- and industry-specific matching covariates.
-Combining the country-industry-specific financing and asset structures with statutory information on the tax rates and depreciation regimes yields FLETRs for virtually the entire world and all industries.
-More precisely, our almost perfectly balanced panel includes FLETRs for 221 countries,3 19 industries, and 20 years (2001 to 2020).
-For the time span covered by our panel, we observe a total of close to 700 reforms of national tax codes, i.e., changes to the statutory tax rate and/or depreciation allowances.
+Combining the country-industry-specific financing and asset structures with statutory information on the tax rates and depreciation regimes yields FLETRs for virtually